DiUS/homeassistant-powersensor/docs/source/installation.rst

 From Source
 ------------
-Clone or download this repo e.g.
+If you have commandline access to the machine running Home Assistant, simply clone or download this repo e.g.

 .. code-block:: bash